jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ### Timing issues
 If you run `terraform apply` in its current state, you'll find that the null resource fails with an SSH timeout.
 The issue is that Terraform will wait until the instance is _provisioned_, but not until it's actually _booted_.
-This is a common issue, with a pretty simple workaround: we simply add a `remote_exec` provisioner that immediately returns.
+This is a common issue, and fortunately there's a pretty simple workaround: we simply add a `remote_exec` provisioner to the instance that immediately returns.
-`remote_exec` will automatically retry until SSH is up, thereby also delaying downstream resources until SSH works.
+`remote_exec` will automatically retry until SSH is up, thereby delaying downstream resources until SSH works.

 ```nix
 resource "aws_instance" "iplz_server" {